jopo666/Tools_and_Scripts/README.md

 #### ThresholdTools

-* this function allows to apply a threshold to a stack using various methods
+* this function allows to apply a threshold to a stack using various methods like *Otsu*
 * the threshold can be calculated slice-by-slice or for the whole stack
 * it is possible to apply a correction factor to the calculated threshold value